wildfurball4/UEFN-PIE/README.md

 Allows you to go ingame using UEFN on Save the World and Battle Royale gamemodes.

-tldr it's carbon but in editor instead (and the BR map doesn't work bc it's UEFN!)
+tldr it's carbon but in editor instead

 1. Download [Legendary](https://github.com/derrod/legendary) and log into your Epic Games account.
 2. Download [your required version from manifest](https://github.com/polynite/fn-releases/tree/master/manifests) using Legendary.